[Kerry Park in Seattle]

 [Easy to walk to on your way to Pike Place Market!
 And so, so pretty]

-We stayed at the Mediterranean Hotel, which was absolutely lovely and has a roof with a view of the space needle (score!), and it was an easy walk to pretty much everything.
-So, the first morning, we were lucky with beautiful weather and figured we’d do the 30 min walk to Pike Place.
+On the first morning, we got lucky with beautiful weather and figured we’d do the 30 min walk to Pike Place.
 We walked down to the waterfront, and lo and behold, Myrtle Edwards Park!
 The views of the mountains were absolutely amazinggg.
 We also walked through Olympic Sculpture Park, but I was way more excited about Myrtle Edwards.

 PIKE STREET PRESS IS VERY HIPSTER AND COOL